This post may contain affiliate links and ads. Read our disclosure policy here.

 Now that we find ourselves setting up for some form of virtual school for at least a portion of the upcoming school year, it’s time to get serious about setting up kid workstations for schoolwork and distance learning.
 Check out our setup so far!

-This morning I popped on Facebook and I shared a picture of the new desks that I just bought for the kids at Wayfair (which I’m sorry to say, are currently sold out).
+This morning I popped on Facebook and I shared a picture of the new desks that I just bought for the kids at Wayfair (this is the Glaser Kids Writing Desk and Chair Set with Kids Hutch in Gray).
 The picture kind of took off and I realized quickly that so many of you are in the same boat as me.
 We are trying to seek some sense of normalcy for ourselves and our kids in a very abnormal period in time.
 In that post I shared our distance learning must-have supplies.
 That’s worth a look if you haven’t already seen it.

 As we look ahead to the new school year, there are many times when I feel like there are more unknowns for this coming year than there were last spring.
 What we plan for today might totally change by tomorrow.